tuanpmt/esp_mqtt/README.md

 - set mdns_mode [0|1|2]: selects, which interface address should be announced via mDNS (0=none (default), 1 = STA, 2 = SoftAP)

 # Building and Flashing
 The code can be used in any project that is compiled using the NONOS_SDK or the esp-open-sdk.
-Also the sample code in the user directory can be build using the standard SDKs after adapting the variables in the Makefile.
+Also the complete broker in the user directory can be build using the standard SDKs after adapting the variables in the Makefile.

-Build the esp_uMQTT_broker firmware with "make". "make flash" flashes it onto an esp8266.
+Configure the build options in "user_config.h", then build the esp_uMQTT_broker firmware with "make". "make flash" flashes it onto an esp8266.

 If you want to use the precompiled binaries from the firmware directory you can flash them directly on an ESP8266, e.g. with